Living Learning Communities on the Bluff

 Living on campus is an important way for all students to engage, learn, belong and thrive in their first year on the Bluff.
 In addition to the benefits of living on campus that all students experience, we have distinct communities designed for your academic, career goals or your specific interests.

-LLCs are designed for students who share the same academic major or field of study.
+Designed for students who share the same academic major or field of study.
 Through faculty mentorship, shared classes, academic programming and learning experiences, you will deepen understanding in your future profession while building strong peer networks with students in your major or field of study.
-If you choose to live in a Living Learning Community you will live in one of the Duquesne Towers or Assumption Hall.
-You can learn more about the LLC options below.
+If you choose to live in this community type you will share a minimum of two courses with others who live on your residence hall floor.
+You can learn more about the Living Learning Community options below

 How to Choose a Community?